dotnet/docs-maui/docs/essentials/connectivity.md

 ---
-title: "Xamarin.Essentials: Connectivity"
+title: "Connectivity"
-description: "The Connectivity class in Xamarin.Essentials lets you monitor for changes in the device's network conditions, check the current network access, and how it is currently connected."
+description: "The Connectivity class in Microsoft.Maui.Essentials lets you monitor for changes in the device's network conditions, check the current network access, and how it is currently connected." ms.date: 01/08/2019
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 01/08/2019
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Connectivity
+# Connectivity

-The **Connectivity** class lets you monitor for changes in the device's network conditions, check the current network access, and how it is currently connected.
+The `Connectivity` class lets you monitor for changes in the device's network conditions, check the current network access, and how it is currently connected.

 ## Get started